-For desktop applications, there are several areas to consider to minimize overall security risk.
-Some of these areas include:
+For desktop applications, there are several areas to consider to minimize overall security risk, including the following:

 - Protecting sensitive data